5ecured/football/README.md

 # Football project that shows information about clubs, players, etc.

 I am constantly adding new features to this project.
-Currently this project only has the frontend - will add the backend later
+Currently this project only has the frontend - will add the backend later.

+### Update
+Backend has been implemented and now properly connected to a database.

 ## Tech stack